All about Composable CDP

 Improved ads campaigns thanks to better customer segmentation & data enrichment (conversions data, predictive metrics, conversions adjustments, etc.)

-Automation and personalization to meet customers exactly where they are in their buyer's journey and then increase customer lifetime value
+Automation and personalisation to meet customers exactly where they are in their buyer's journey and then increase customer lifetime value

 Better sales operations thanks to data enrichment and alerting, transforming the way sales teams interact with potential customers

-Successful Customer Support activities thanks to better prioritization and always up-to-date data
+Successful Customer Support activities thanks to better prioritisation and always up-to-date data

 Time savings for data teams, thanks to the automation and reliability of sending data to business platforms.
 They no longer need to build and maintain APIs or write SQL queries, they can focus on real value-added tasks.